Vanitas: Flesh Dress for an Albino Anorectic: Exhibition

-Montreal gallery Galerie Rene Blouin exhibited the Flesh Dress in 1987.
+Montreal gallery Galerie René Blouin exhibited the Flesh Dress in 1987.
 The exhibit received "scant" attention.
 The dress also appeared at Regina, Saskatchewan's Mackenzie Art Gallery in 1989, with the curator remembering minimal negative reaction.
 Regina Leader-Post called the work "disturbing," but justified in doing so, noting the "work should be seen – and experienced."

 At age 36, Sterbak was given a retrospective show at the National Gallery of Canada called "States of Being", reviewing the past decade of her works.
 Scheduled from 8 March to 21 May 1991, the exhibit included works like "Cone on Hand" (1979).
 The exhibit was relatively well-attended, compared to other shows, due in part to the controversy, and was discussed in the catalog Jana Sterbak: States of Being = corps à corps.

 When the meat was shriveling, flaking, and falling off, one anonymous donor gave the gallery $260 for replacement meat.
 (This number was of some debate, with $350 worth of meat listed in one vegetarian magazine.)
 Because of the negative publicity the work had received, gallery staff pretended to be caterers when finding a butcher in the Ottawa area to provide replacement meat.

 In 1993, the T. B. Walker Acquisition Fund purchased a copy of the work for the Walker Art Center, in Minnesota.
 It was reconstructed by a small team in 2011, for the show "Midnight Party".